maangulo12/starter-kit/README.md

 ## Frequently Asked Questions (FAQ)

-### 1. How do you I get into the virtual machine after turning off my computer?
+#### 1. How do you run the application again after turning off my computer?
-*Follow steps 3 through 8 from above.*
+Follow steps 3 through 8 from above.

+#### 2. I have made changes to a page but browser is not displaying the changes.

+Close your browser.
+Restart the application by canceling (CTRL-C) the gulp command and running the gulp command once again.
+Open the browser again.